7 Step Guide To Fix Sleep Schedule and Reset Circadian Rhythm

 I have made these tips regular habits in my daily life and I encourage you do the same.

-1) Stop Caffeine Intake 8 Hours Before BedTime
+1) Stop Caffeine Intake 8 Hours Before Bedtime

 Studies have shown that caffeine can remain in your system for around 8-9 hours, keeping your brain alert.

-You might still manage to fall asleep after a couple of hours of having your tea/coffee, the problem is, caffeine will still be running through your blood which may not let you fall deeper into sleep, thus drastically affecting the overall quality of your sleep.
+You might still manage to fall asleep after a couple of hours of having your tea/coffee, the problem is, that caffeine will still be running through your blood which may not let you fall deeper into sleep, thus drastically affecting the overall quality of your sleep.

 This study posted on the National Library of Medicine, states that caffeine intake even 6 hours prior to sleep can disrupt your sleep significantly and can reduce your sleep by an hour!
 It also states that if this degree of sleep loss continues for several nights, it can have detrimental effects on your daytime function and activity.